vihaannnn/Individual-Dataset/README.md

    - Search for `cmd` or `PowerShell` in the start menu and open it.

-2. **Navigate to your project directory**: cd (move) into your specific project path (where you have saved it on your computer), example -
+2. **Navigate to your project directory**: cd (move) into your specific project path (where you have saved it on your computer), for example -
    ```sh
    cd /Individual-Dataset
    ```